Print Friendly, PDF & Email

 So, I suggest, at the heart of curing PTSD is the mechanism of the dream state known as the orientation response, which fires while we are dreaming to help facilitate the forgetting of emotionally arousing expectations from the previous day, and also in waking life enables us temporarily to forget whatever we are focused on, so that we can attend to a new stimulus.

-In PTSD, the orientation response temporarily withdraws attention from the high levels of emotional arousal and thus frees up blocked communication between the hippocampus, the amygdala and the neocortex.
+In PTSD, the orientation response temporarily withdraws attention from the high levels of emotional arousal and thus frees up blocked communication between the hippocampus, the amygdala and the cerebral cortex.
 This allows the cortex and the hippocampus, in a state of low arousal, to work with the amygdala to provide a new context for understanding the trauma, which then changes its meaning, and to recode the memory accordingly.
-(This would only occur if the traumatic experience were genuinely in the past and not an ongoing one, such as living with an abusive partner.)
+(This would occur only if the traumatic experience were genuinely in the past and not an ongoing one, such as living with an abusive partner.)
 If this is the correct understanding of what lies at the heart of curing trauma, we have a straightforward scientific explanation of what is going on.

 This, I believe, will be highly reassuring to people, particularly those used to a commonsense, scientific, logical way of understanding the world, such as people are in the West.
 We don't have to import ideas about moving energy sources, which belong to ancient metaphysical systems that have little relevance to today.
 It also enables us to look dispassionately at the different techniques for treating trauma and see that they are using a common set of mechanisms.